jassilistandsell/abo_plugin/README.md

 # Abo Plugin
-# this plugin is a addon for mollie plugin, which will provide customers to buy product on abo terms
+# This plugin is a addon for mollie plugin, which will provide customers to buy product on abo terms

 # Requirements: